Payarc/payarc-sdk/README.md

 if no errors you are good to go.

 ## API Reference
-Documentation for existing API provided by Payarc can be found on https://docs.payarc.net/
+Documentation for existing payment API provided by Payarc can be found on https://docs.payarc.net/ Documentation for existing candidate merchant management API can be found on https://docs.apply.payarc.net/

 ## Examples
 SDK is build around object payarc.
 From this object you can access properties and function that will support your operations.

+### Object payarc.charges
 Object payarc.charges is used to manipulate payments in the system.
 This object has following functions:
     create - this function will create a payment intent or charge accepting various configurations and parameters.
-See examples for some usecase. retrieve - this function returns json object 'Charge' with details list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' createRefund - function to perform a refund over existing charge
+See examples for some use cases. retrieve - this function returns json object 'Charge' with details list - returns an object with attribute 'charges' a list of json object holding information for charges and object in attribute 'pagination' createRefund - function to perform a refund over existing charge

+### Object payarc.customer
+Object payarc.customer is representing your customers with personal details, addresses and credit cards and/or bank accounts.
+Saved for future needs
+    create - this function will create object stored in the database for a customer. it will provide identifier unique for each in order to identify and inquiry details.
+See examples and docs for more information retrieve - this function extract details for specific customer from database list - this function allows you to search amongst customers you had created.
+It is possible to search based on some criteria.
+See examples and documentation for more details
+    update - this function allows you to modify attributes of customer object.

+### Object payarc.applications
+Object payarc.applications is used by Agents and ISVs to manage candidate merchant when acquiring new customer.
+As such you can create, list, get details, and manage documents required in boarding process.
+            create - this function add new candidate into database.
+See documentation for available attributes, possible values for some of them and which are mandatory. list - returns a list of application object representing future merchants.
+Use this function to find the interested identifier. retrieve - based on identifier or an object returned from list function, this function will return details delete - in case candidate merchant is no longer needed it will remove information for it. addDocument - this function is adding base64 encoded document to existing candidate merchant.
+For different types of document required in the process contact Payarc.
+See examples how the function could be invoked deleteDocument - this function removes document, when document is no longer valid. submit - this function initialize the process of sing off contract between Payarc and your client

 First, initialize the Payarc SDK with your API key: